If you are an artist who wants to know what we can offer, here’s a list of Frequently Asked Questions that might help you out…

 We are ALWAYS interested in talking to artists, those we know already and those we haven’t met yet.
 The more artists we know about and connect with, the stronger our sector will be.

 We encourage you to contact our Creative Development Director, Fiona Ferguson if you want to talk about your work and what support might be available for you.
-Subject to time constraints, we aim to get out and see work, so do let us know when you’re performing.
+Subject to time constraints, we aim to get out and see work, so do let us know when and where you’re performing.

 We also welcome you all to our Social events to meet others who work in the same sector and connect with that very supportive network.
 If you are new to the sector/Scotland or coming on your own, you can arrange to meet with us before the Social begins.